Spark Program | Dular

 Existing Progress

-Dular is not a concept it is a working prototype with a verified end-to-end payment flow:
+Dular is not a concept it is a working prototype with a verified end-to-end payment flow and public testnet multi-hop RUSD payment.

 • Web app built (Vite + React) with premium dark-mode UI